 For further information about the Safe Harbor Program, see the U.S. Department of Commerce website at www.export.gov/safeharbor/.

-DefinitionsFor purposes of this Policy, the following definitions shall apply:
+DefinitionsFor purposes of this Policy Statement, the following definitions shall apply:

 “Agent” means any third party that collects or uses personal information under the instructions of, and solely for, Amgen or to which Amgen discloses personal information for use on Amgen's behalf.